← Back to all articles

 Bird Detector: Real-time bird tracking with YOLOv8 and OpenCV

-A small Python project that watches a video feed — webcam, MJPEG, RTSP or YouTube — detects birds with YOLOv8, tracks them across frames with persistent IDs and logs how long each one stays in the frame.
+A small Python project that watches the MJPEG feed from an IP camera pointed at a bird feeder, detects birds with YOLOv8, tracks them across frames with persistent IDs, logs how long each one stays in the frame, and now feeds a small stats dashboard.

 The idea

-I wanted a tiny computer-vision tool that I could point at any video source and have it tell me which birds visited and how long they stuck around.
-No web UI, no cloud — just a single Python script that opens a window with annotated boxes and writes a CSV log on the side.
+There's a public IP camera pointed at a bird feeder in a garden, streaming its feed over MJPEG.
+I wanted a tiny computer-vision tool that could plug into it and tell me which birds visited and how long they stuck around.
+Originally no web UI, no cloud, just a single Python script that opens a window with annotated boxes and writes a CSV log on the side.

 The whole thing lives in a single main.py file.
-It is a good example of how small the gap between "interesting model" and "useful tool" has become.
+The gap between "interesting model" and "useful tool" has gotten very short.

 Stack & building blocks

-• OpenCV — video capture, drawing overlays, the display window
+• OpenCV: reading the IP camera's MJPEG stream, drawing overlays, the display window

 Anatomy of the script